Granite countertops cost an average of $3,250

 The texture of your granite countertops not only affects the look but also the cost.
 There are three main texture options:

 Honed: With a matte finish, honed granite offers a more subdued look.
-It's moderately priced and provides a smooth surface that's ideal for a contemporary aesthetic.
+It's moderately priced, providing a smooth surface that's ideal for a contemporary aesthetic.
+Expect it to cost $10 to $20 more per square foot than a polished finish.

 Leathered: This texture retains the stone's natural feel, providing a rustic and unique appearance.
-Leathered granite is the most expensive due to the additional processing required.
+Leathered granite is the most expensive due to the additional processing required and can add $15 to $25 per square foot.

-Granite Countertop Installers: They’re experts in measuring, cutting, and installing granite countertops, charging between $35 and $85 per hour, or $35 per square foot, installed.
+Granite countertop installers: These are experts in measuring, cutting, and installing granite countertops.
+They charge between $35 and $85 per hour, or $35 per square foot installed.

-Plumbers: They'll disconnect and reconnect sinks and faucets during installation, with rates ranging from $40 to $150 per hour.
+Plumbers: They disconnect and reconnect sinks and faucets during installation.

-General Contractors: They oversee the entire project, including any structural or cabinet modifications, charging between $35 and $85 per hour.
+General contractors: They oversee the entire project, including any structural or cabinet modifications.

 Keep in mind that labor costs vary by region.
 Rates may be higher in areas with a higher cost of living or fewer skilled professionals.
 Complex installations or custom work can also increase labor costs due to the extra time and expertise required.